 Recognizing the daunting new challenges retailers face in managing their store workforces in today’s environment, JDA Software and Workday together promote a comprehensive approach to workforce management.
 The combination of Workday’s human capital management (HCM) application for acquiring, training and managing talent coupled with JDA’s solutions for workforce forecasting, scheduling and task management simplifies the workforce management process while ensuring the right associates with the right skills are always available to serve today’s demanding consumers without breaking the bank.
 Furthermore, the combination of Workday and JDA provides joint customers with a strong foundation for growth by helping retailers attract and retain top frontline talent.

-To learn more about how JDA and Workday’s solutions can benefit your business review our white paper and video, as well as other interesting information.
+To learn more about how JDA and Workday’s solutions can benefit your business, visit the Knowledge Center to read our white paper on workforce challenges, as well as other research and insights for retailers.